-<p>A major political and institutional development was the creation by the UN Human Rights Council of an Independent UN Special Expert on protection against violence and discrimination based on sexual orientation and gender identity (Resolution 32/2, 30 June 2016).
-Member States on the Council were deeply split over the appointment.
-Moreover, for the first time ever, there were a series of votes in the General Assembly in an attempt to reverse it.
-This was based on the argument that sexual orientation and gender identity had no clear basis in international human rights law.
-The first independent expert, Vitit Muntarbhorn (Thailand), was appointed in September 2016.
-He was succeeded by Victor Madrigal-Borloz (Costa Rica) in January 2018.
-The expert’s mandate covers implementation of international instruments, with identification of good practices and gaps; awareness of the violence and discrimination issue, and linkage with root causes; engagement, consultation and cooperation with States and other stakeholders; identifying multiple, intersecting and aggravated forms of violence and discrimination; and support for international cooperation and related services to assist national efforts.</p>
+<p>A major political and institutional development was the creation by the Human Rights Council of an independent UN special expert on protection against violence and discrimination based on sexual orientation and gender identity (Resolution 32/2, 30 June 2016).
+Member states on the council were deeply split over the appointment, and for the first time ever, there was a series of votes in the General Assembly in an attempt to reverse it, on the grounds that sexual orientation and gender identity had no clear basis in international human rights law.
+The first independent expert, Vitit Muntarbhorn (Thailand), was appointed in September 2016, and he was succeeded by Victor Madrigal-Borloz (Costa Rica) in January 2018.
+The expert’s mandate includes implementing international instruments, with identification of good practices and gaps; promoting awareness of the violence and discrimination issue, and linking with root causes; engaging, consulting, and cooperating with states and other stakeholders; identifying multiple, intersecting, and aggravated forms of violence and discrimination; and supporting international cooperation and related services to assist national efforts.</p>

 <h1>Advocacy</h1>

-<p>Advocacy for the human rights of LGBTQI persons has aligned itself with non-discrimination campaigns and social movements on more traditional grounds such as race, gender and minorities.
-Historically, that advocacy proceeded by focusing on the interpretation and application of existing substantive rights obligations binding on States Parties to human rights treaties, rather than arguing for the recognition of new human rights and new human rights instruments.
-This was critically important because, to the extent that it was successful, it meant that sexual orientation and gender identity issues could and should be addressed within existing law and by existing national and international human rights procedures and institutions, rather than arguing for new rights and new human rights instruments.
-The implicit assumption was that identification of sexual orientation and gender identity issues in a “human rights” discourse within existing mechanisms and institutions was a necessary, if not a sufficient, condition for having a positive impact on the lives of those concerned.</p>
+<p>Advocacy for the human rights of LGBTQI persons has aligned itself with nondiscrimination campaigns and social movements based on more established grounds such as race, gender, and minority STATUS.<AU: What does “minority” mean here, i.e., listed alongside (parallel to) race and gender?> Historically, that advocacy proceeded by focusing on the interpretation and application of existing substantive rights obligations binding on state parties to human rights treaties, rather than arguing for the recognition of new human rights and new human rights instruments.<AU: This seems to essentially repeat the preceding sentence.> The implicit assumption was that identification of sexual orientation and gender identity issues in a human rights discourse within existing mechanisms and institutions was a necessary, if not sufficient, condition for having a positive impact on the lives of those concerned.</p>

 <h1>For LGBTQI Human Rights</h1>